jorisvandenbossche/course-python-geospatial/notebooks/01-introduction-tabular-data.md

 ### Pandas objects have attributes and methods

 Pandas provides a lot of functionalities for the DataFrame and Series.
 The `.dtypes` shown above is an *attribute* of the DataFrame.
 In addition, there are also functions that can be called on a DataFrame or Series, i.e. *methods*.
-As methods are functions, do not forget to use parentheses `()`.
+As methods are functions, do not forget to use parentheses `()` to call them.

 A few examples that can help exploring the data: